 If your circumstances change and you have not informed your insurer, your insurance may be invalidated and any claims on your policy may be rejected.

-You are required to inform your insurer of an accident even if you don’t wish to make a claim.
+You are required to inform your insurer of an accident, even if you don’t wish to make a claim.
 If you don’t, you might not be able to claim for any damage to your vehicle in the case of a more serious incident.

 To get an idea of your mileage you can look back at your MOT certificates as they have a record of your mileage.
-But if you think your driving habits will change (e.g. you get a new job further away) you need to factor this in, or inform your insurer if you’re in the middle of your policy.
+If you think your driving habits will change, such as you get a new job further away, you need to factor this in or inform your insurer if you’re in the middle of your policy.